HichemBenChaaben/typescript-quizz/src/assets/easy-questions.md

 #### Answer: A

-Since `never` is a bottom type, it will be ignored in the union type, so x effectively has the type number.
+Since ```javascript never` is a bottom type, it will be ignored in the union type, so x effectively has the type number.
 The value 42 will be logged.

 </p>
 </details>